-We next increased the cutoff value to identify the most crucial candidate associated with CRC by filtering core-set using three strict criteria, FDR < 0.01, SSTF ≥ 6, and abs(log2FC) ≥ 1 (see Methods).
-After filtering, Aspergillus rambellii and Aspergillus kawachii were the only two micro-eukaryotes that meet these stricter criteria (figure 3c).
+To identify the most crucial candidates associated with CRC, we utilized the stricter criteria (see methods) and found that A. rambellii and A. kawachii were the only two significant fungi (figure 3c).
 A. rambellii was the only candidate with a significant difference among seven cohorts, excluding the 2019_Thomas cohort (figure 3d).
-And A. kawachii was significantly different among 2014_ZellerG, 2016_VogtmannE, 2017_JunY, and our indoor dataset (figure 3d).
-Although they belong to the same genus, A. rambellii was enriched, while A. kawachii was less in CRC.
-In previous research, A. rambellii has been acknowledged to accumulate aflatoxins (AF) and the aflatoxin precursor sterigmatocystin (ST)29.
-And AF and ST are the most carcinogenic natural products known30.
-In contrast, A. kawachii was usually reported with anticancer or cancer-curing herbs, such as Korean mistletoe31 and fermented silkworm larvae32.
-Collectively, our meta-analysis revealed the key microeukaryote, A. rambellii, and A. kawachii, that was significantly correlated with CRC among multiple metagenomic studies.
+Whereas A. kawachii was significantly different among 2014_ZellerG, 2016_VogtmannE, 2017_JunY, and our unpublished dataset (figure 3d).
+Although they belong to the same genus, they were shown to have different association with CRC with A. rambellii being enriched in CRC, while A. kawachii being opposite.
+Importantly, they were also reported to have opposing actions in previous studies.
+A. rambellii has been demonstrated to have to ability of accumulating aflatoxins (AF) and the aflatoxin precursor sterigmatocystin (ST)29.
+AF and ST are well known as the most carcinogenic natural products 30.
+In contrast, A. kawachii was reported with the ability of enhancing anticancer effects of cancer-curing herbs, such as Korean mistletoe31 and fermented silkworm larvae32.
+All these previous literatures supported our findings.
+Collectively, our meta-analysis revealed the key fungi, A. rambellii, and A. kawachii, that were significantly associated with CRC across multiple metagenomic studies.

-Alteration in the CRC Micro-eukaryotic Ecological Association
+The fungal-bacterial combination performed best in CRC diagnosis

+To identify the potential value of gut fungi in clinical, we trained the model with single or multiple features to diagnose CRC.
+Among the single-feature models, the average AUC value of six features was greater than 60%.
+They were composed of four bacteria (Fusobacterium nucleatum, Parvimonas micra, Gemella morbillorum, and Porphyromonas asaccharolytica) and two fungi (Aspergillus rambellii, and Aspergillus kawachii) (table 2).

+Correlation analysis of CRC associated fungi

-Due to the complexity and multifactorial nature of CRC, we investigated the potential alternations of polymicrobial ecological interactions in CRC by estimating multiple micro-eukaryotes and micro-eukaryotic-bacterial selections correlations.24 We observed that the correlations within the micro-eukaryotic core-set network were stronger in CRC than in healthy control (figure 4).
-There were only four strong positive (correlation index ≥ 0.5) and three negative interactions (correlation index ≤ -0.15) in healthy control (figure 4a); meanwhile, nine high positive and four negative associations exhibit in CRC (figure 4b).
-In addition, nine close positives and one negative interrelationship were executed in adenoma.
-Aspergillus rambellii, Rhizophagus irregularis, Rhizophagus clarus, Phytopythium vexans, and Edhazardia aedis appeared in all three stages (figure 4a and supplementary figure 5).
-Still, their correlation was not consistent in various stages.
-The further exciting discovery was that co-occurrence interactions were observed among micro-eukaryotes Aspergillus rambellii, Eysiphe pulchra, Thielaviopsis punctulata, and Sphaerulina musiva in CRC.
-They were seen as a clustering of micro-eukaryotes that cooperates and symbiotically (figure 4a).
-However, these close relationships were disappeared in the adenoma or healthy control group (figure 4a and supplementary figure 5).
-In adenoma or healthy control, T. punctulata, S. musiva, and E. pulchra didn't release the strong correspondence with any other candidates, but A. rambellii were a high positive connection with Moniliophthora Pemiciosa in these two stages.
-Thus, our analysis revealed that co-occurrence micro-eukaryotic relationships might be crucial for enteric homeostasis in a healthy gut.
-In contrast, micro-eukaryotic dysbiosis might break the balance and provide a suitable environment for the harmful micro-eukaryotes clustering developing, which might cause colorectal carcinogenesis.
+Due to the complex and multifactorial nature of CRC, we asked whether the interactions among fungi were associated with CRC.
+We performed the correlation analysis with DGCA24 on the 33 differentially abundant fungi in the core set and observed that the correlations within the core-set network were stronger in CRC than healthy control (figure 4).
+There were only four strong positive (correlation index ≥ 0.5) and three negative interactions (correlation index ≤ -0.15) in healthy individuals (figure 4a); meanwhile, there were nine strong positive and four negative associations exhibited in CRC patients (figure 4b).
+In addition, nine strong positives and one negative interrelationship were shown in adenoma patients.
+Aspergillus rambellii, Rhizophagus irregularis, Rhizophagus clarus, Phytopythium vexans, and Edhazardia aedis showed significant correlations with one another in all three stages (figure 4a and supplementary figure 5).
+However, their correlation was not consistent throughout the stages.
+A more exciting discovery was that 4 of the CRC-associated fungi Aspergillus rambellii, Eysiphe pulchra, Thielaviopsis punctulata, and Sphaerulina musiva were found to be positively correlated with one another in CRC patients.
+However, these correlations disappeared in the adenoma or healthy control group (figure 4a and supplementary figure 5).
+This suggested that these fungi may cooperate to promote CRC carcinogenesis (figure 4a).
+In adenoma or healthy control group, T. punctulata, S. musiva, and E. pulchra were not strongly correlated with any other candidates, but A. rambellii were still positively correlated with Moniliophthora Pemiciosa in these two stages.
+Thus, our analysis revealed that co-occurrence fungal relationships might be crucial for enteric homeostasis in a healthy gut.
+In contrast, fungal dysbiosis might break the balance and provide a suitable environment for the harmful fungi clustering developing, which might cause colorectal carcinogenesis.

-Correlation between CRC-related bacteria and selected micro-eukaryotes was Perturbed in CRC
+Correlation between CRC-associated bacteria and CRC-associated fungi in CRC